 The Crevecoeur (Pronounced ‘krev-coor’) is an interesting breed… With such a striking appearance, they are not easy to miss.
 Crevecoeurs themselves actually originated in France.
 In fact, Crevcoeur means ‘Broken-Heart’ in French…

 Crevecoeurs were bred mainly for ornamental purposes and are not very productive layers.
-A healthy Crevecoeur hen will lay about 100-150 eggs per year.
-However, Crevecoeurs take somewhat longer to mature than the average and will likely not begin lay until 7-8 months (unlike Egyptian Fayoumis, which begin laying at around 4 months of age).
+A healthy Crevecoeur hen will lay an estimated 100-150 eggs per year.
+However, Crevecoeurs take somewhat longer to mature than the average and will likely not begin lay until 7-9 months (unlike Egyptian Fayoumis, which begin laying at around 4 months of age).

 Crevecoeur roosters weigh about 7-8 pounds and hens weigh 5-6 pounds.
 This puts them in the category of medium-large chickens.
 Crevcoeurs come in bearded, Ear-tufted or any combination of the listed or even clean (no beard or tuffs).
 However, all true ‘Crevies’ have crests.
 Crevecoeurs are clean-legged (no feathers on their feet) and have dark greenish/slate shanks and toes.
 However, the bottom of their feet is usually a yellow-ish color.
 Crevecoeurs’ beaks are similarly colored to their legs (dark with lightly colored tips).
 Crevecoeurs have dark, low-set eyes and large cavernous nostrils.
 Unlike most chicken breeds, their nostrils are set high on their beaks.
 This forms a slight protrusion on the top of the upper portion of the beak.

 Crevecoeurs are not known to be extremely temperature hardy.
 However, they are more tolerant than many other breeds.
-My Crevecoeurs fared much better in hot weather than my Buff Orpingtons… They also where happily foraging outdoors (seemingly without a care) when the ground was frozen and it was below 20F.
+In my personal experience, my Crevecoeurs fared much better in hot weather than my Buff Orpingtons… They also where happily foraging outdoors (seemingly without a care) when the ground was frozen solid in temperatures below 20F.

 Maintenance & Activity levels